HannauwLaing/oneko/README.md

-#oneko (Wayland-Friendly Fork)
+oneko (Wayland-Friendly Fork)
 =====

-This is a workaround for a bug on[glreno's original oneko](https://github.com/glreno/oneko).
+This is a workaround for a bug on [glreno's original oneko](https://github.com/glreno/oneko).
+When using wayland the program cant always get the mouse position due to security reasons.

 In this fork, the cat no longer follows the mouse directly.
-Instead, it:
-- Moves to **random screen positions**
-- Pauses for **random durations** between movements
+Instead it moves to **random position** and then sleeps for **random durations** between movements

 A `Makefile` is also included for easier compilation and execution.

 ---

-##Commands
+Commands
 =====

 ### Compile